-And here’s the air quality readout coming from a small particle on the side of the machine.
+Here’s the air quality readout from the Xiaomi Mi Hone app, when connected to the Xiaomi air purifier.
+The Xiaomi air purifier measures air quality using a small particle counter implanted on the side of the machine.

 We previously tested how good the Mi2 purifier was at cleaning the air, and found shocking results: it left air unsafe 86% of the time.
 This time around, we wanted to do a more methodical test of the particle counters inside the Mi purifiers.

 I tested the Mi1, Mi2, and the more expensive Mi2 Pro version against three particle counters.
 None of the Mi’s were new, but the Mi2 was relatively new, used to do just a few weeks of testing.